aws/aws-cdk/CONTRIBUTING.md

 ### Feature Flags

 Sometimes we want to introduce new breaking behavior because we believe this is the correct default behavior for the CDK.
-The problem of course is that breaking changes are only allowed in major versions and those are rare.
+However, breaking changes are only allowed in major versions and those are rare.

 To address this need, we have a feature flags pattern/mechanism.
 It allows us to introduce new breaking behavior which is disabled by default (so existing projects will not be affected) but enabled automatically for new projects created through `cdk init`.

+**DISCLAIMER**: feature flags are a "last resort" mechanism and should only be used when it is impossible to figure out a way to introduce a feature without breaking existing users.
+If you think your feature should be implemented behind a feature flag, you will need to get an approval from at least two core team members.
+We do that in order to avoid the abuse of this powerful capability.

 The pattern is simple:

+1. Seek the approval of a core team member that a feature flag can be used.
 1. Define a new const under [cx-api/lib/features.ts](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/cx-api/lib/features.ts) with the name of the context key that **enables** this new feature (for